srwi/keypeek/README.md

 ### Connecting

-Devices are scanned when the app starts.
+- **Desktop:** Devices are scanned when the app starts.
 For QMK you will be prompted to select the `keyboard_info.json` generated from your keymap when you connect.
 For Vial and ZMK, just select the connected device from the dropdown, since they provide layout information directly.
+- **Web (WASM):** In a browser supporting WebHID and Web Serial (such as Chrome or Edge), select your keyboard using the browser pairing dialog.

 ### Keymap Editor